BigMoneyKirk/flutter_complete_guide/README.md

 - Linux
 - web

+The operating system I will choose for this project is Windows.
+The operating system I choose to develop for is called the "development target".
+Windows is my development target.
+The reason why is, the tutorial highly recommends my "development device" (i.e. a Windows laptop) and its development target device have the same OS.
+The app can run on any of the OS mentioned above, so my end app, I would like for it to run on iOS.

 ## Useful Flutter Commands
 `flutter doctor -v` -> describes what version of Flutter I have and where I extracted the files to.
 BTW: I need to inject that file path in my "system environment variable"'s PATH in order to use it.

 `flutter upgrade` -> installs the latest version of Flutter onto my computer

-The operating system I will choose for this project is iOS.
-The operating system I choose to develop for is called the "development target". iOS is my development target.

 ## Flutter Setup
 Necessary software: